-A provider that offers a higher guaranteed return will be more limited in the way that it invests its assets in an attempt to obtain the promised returns.
+A company that offers a higher guaranteed return will be more limited in the way that it invests its assets in an attempt to realize the promised returns.
 For example, the provider may have to balance its investments towards less risky government bonds rather towards shares which would provide a better (if riskier) return.

 In theory if the investments are not as risky, they will not provide as good returns relative to other investment approaches.
 The insurer will make less profit and there will be less profit shared out in any distribution of profits.

-In addition, such a low risk approach will make the product provider less attractive to investors, who in turn will be less inclined to invest in such firms, and this will cause problems in the industry as a whole.
+In addition, such a low risk approach will make the insurance company less attractive to investors, who in turn will be less inclined to invest in such firms, and this will cause problems in the industry as a whole.

 And low risk investments are not necessarily low risk either?

 Also, as far as the customer is concerned, there are transaction costs.
-These types of costs are under scrutiny form the EU and there is a lot of pressure for greater transparency.
+These types of costs are under scrutiny for example in the EU and there is a lot of pressure for greater transparency.
 But if a sophisticated customer is paying transaction costs for low risk investment in government bonds they might as well invest directly in the underlying asset and avoid the transaction costs.

 So what did your modelling suggest was the best investment approach for customers in these types of products?

-The main finding was that if a product provider promised less in terms of guaranteed interest rates, it then had lower liabilities, and had more investment freedom.
+The main finding was that if an insurer promised less in terms of guaranteed interest rates, it then had lower liabilities, and had more investment freedom.
 By taking greater risks with its investments it was able to offer customers a relatively better return overall, when the profit sharing at the end of the year was taken into account.

-Importantly, there was also a degree of safety for the customer as there was still a guaranteed interest rate return, as well as participation in the profit that the insurer makes.
+Importantly, there is a safety net for the customer as there is still a guaranteed interest rate return, as well as participation in the profit that the insurer makes.